-In December 2021, the PokerStars Room, the world’s leading online poker room, celebrated its 20th anniversary.
-The history of this poker game includes many dramatic ups and downs.
-In this article, lawyers from Regulated United Europe would like to recall the way the company has gone since its inception and highlight key events in its history that will be considered in the context of the overall development of poker.
+In December 2021, the PokerStars Room, the world’s leading online poker room, celebrated its 20th birthday.
+The history of this poker game is full of dramatic ups and downs.
+Lawyers of Regulated United Europe would like to recall further how the company went from its very beginning and outline key events in its history, which should be considered in the context of the overall development of poker.

 Online Poker Up to PokerStars

-Until 2001, online poker was in its infancy.
-The very idea of «electronic poker» originated long before the advent of the mass internet.
+Up until 2001, online poker was in its infancy.
+The very idea of «electronic poker» originated long before the appearance of the mass internet.

-The first poker programs were developed in the 1970s, along with the creation of personal computers.
-In the early 1980s, the famous poker player and theorist Mike Caro, nicknamed «Mad Poker Genius», wrote a program for heads-up games in Limited Hold’em on an Apple II computer that showed good results even against professional players.
-Around the same time, Las Vegas Casino began installing the first video poker machines, and early video poker consoles allowed players to play draw and stud poker against each other and against the computer.
+The first poker programs were developed in the 1970s, alongside personal computers.
+In the early 1980s, the famous poker player and theorist Mike Caro-«Mad Poker Genius»-wrote a program for head-up games in Limited Hold’em on an Apple II computer that showed good results even against professional players.
+About this time, Las Vegas Casino began installing the first video poker machines and early video poker consoles also allowed several players to play against each other and against the computer draw and stud poker.

-In 1988, the first IRC chat networks were created, and in 1994 scientists at Carnegie Mellon University in Pittsburgh created a script that allows IRC users to play poker against each other.
-After connecting to the poker server, players chose the channel corresponding to any kind of poker, and the game itself took place by entering the commands «check», «bet», «call», «raise» and the size of bets.
-The game was played on Play Money chips, but this did not prevent some poker players from playing with each other with real money.
+By the end of 1988, the first IRC chat networks had been established.
+In 1994 scientists of Carnegie Mellon University in Pittsburgh created a script that allows IRC users to play poker against each other.
+After connection to the poker server, players selected the channel corresponding to any type of poker game and very game itself was performed by input of commands «check», «bet», «call», «raise» and size of bets.
+The game used Play Money chips, but this didn’t prevent some poker players from playing against each other using real money.

-In 1995, the first online marketplaces such as Amazon and eBay began to appear, prompting the rapid development of online payment systems.
-Soon the first gambling sites began to appear.
+In 1995, the first online marketplaces like Amazon and eBay appeared, which gave birth to rapid development.
+Soon, the first gambling websites began appearing.

 The first real money hand was played on January 1, 1998, at the $3/$6 Limit Hold’em table with a minimum $30 buy-in.
-The game in this room was played directly in the browser, and the graphics were quite primitive: a static picture of the poker table with avatars of players that cannot be changed and a modest action animation.
-The modem connection malfunctioned, resulting in frequent disconnects, and a vulnerability was discovered in the random number generator that was later resolved.
-Despite this, the room’s traffic grew rapidly thanks to an advertisement by Mike Caro, who became the first ambassador in online poker history.
+The game in this room was played directly in the browser, and the graphics were pretty primitive: a static picture of the poker table with avatars of players that can’t be changed and some modest animation of actions.
+Also, the modem connection malfunctioned, so disconnects happened a lot, and there was discovered a certain vulnerability in the random number generator that later was fixed.
+Yet, with the help of an ad placed by Mike Caro – who became the first ambassador in online poker history – room traffic began to grow at an incredible rate.

 Emergence of PokerStars

-In 2001, however, online poker was still viewed as a fairly new phenomenon and had not yet been fully accepted by the poker community.
-Many offline players were skeptical about the online version of the game and did not consider it a «real poker».
+In 2001, though, online poker was still a pretty new phenomenon and hadn’t been widely adopted by the poker community.
+Many offline players were suspicious of this online version of the game and didn’t consider it “real poker.”
 Very soon this attitude changed.

 Chris Moneymaker wins WSOP 2003

 2003 was a turning point in the history of PokerStars and online poker.
-If you poll all current poker players who have reached the age of majority by now, most of them will say that they first learned about online poker in 2003.
-There are many reasons for this, but they all relate to the persona of Chris Moneymaker, a 27-year-old accountant from Tennessee who won the 2003 WSOP Main Event by racing there via a PokerStars satellite.
+If you poll all the current poker players who have reached the age of majority by now, most would say they first learned about online poker in 2003.
+There are many reasons for that, but they all concern the persona of Chris Moneymaker, a 27-year-old accountant from Tennessee who won the 2003 WSOP Main Event by racing there via a PokerStars satellite.
 The best poker hero was hard to come by.
-Online satellites to the WSOP Main Event that year were first introduced.
-The organizers of the World Series signed agreements with several websites, including PokerStars.
-Manimaker, playing in the room under the nickname «Money800», jumped into a one-table Sit-n-Go with a buy-in of $86 at the last minute, unaware that it was a satellite to the WSOP mainline event. «If I had known about this, I would never have sat down to play that tournament», he admitted later.
+Online satellites to the WSOP Main Event that year were introduced for the first time.
+Organizers of the World Series signed agreements with several sites, including PokerStars.
+Manimaker, playing in the room under the nickname «Money800», jumped into a one-table Sit-n-Go with a buy-in of $86 at the last minute, not knowing that it was a satellite to the WSOP mainline event. «If I had known about this, I would never have sat down to play that tournament», he later admitted.

-After winning this Sit-n-Go, Moneymaker made it to the $650 Final Satellite, which awarded three tickets to the WSOP main event.
-The $8,205 consolation prize for fourth place was more appealing to Chris, as it would have paid off his credit card debt, but a friend persuaded him to fight for a trip to Las Vegas by promising $5,000 for half his main event action.
-Moneymaker won the ticket, but his friend didn’t have that amount.
-For travel expenses, the organizers gave only $1,000, so Chris sold the shares to another buddy.
-The rest of the story is well known: in the Main Event, Chris Moneymaker beat 839 players to win the championship bracelet, turning $86 into $2,500,000 in prizes.
-A video about Moneymaker’s victory was broadcast on ESPN for several months, prompting more players to create accounts on PokerStars and other rooms.
-So the poker boom began.
-Online satellites have irreversibly changed the tournament poker landscape.
-Thanks to them, the number of participants in large offline tournaments increased, live poker brought more amateurs, and the line between «old-school» players and «internets» began to disappear.
-The following year, Greg Raymer won the WSOP Main Event, which was also selected through an online PokerStars satellite, but his prize was double that of $5,000,000.
-By 2006, attendance at the WSOP Main Event had increased 10-fold to 8,773, over 1,600 of which were selected through PokerStars satellites, and winner Jamie Gold lost a record $12,000,000.
+Having won this Sit-n-Go, Moneymaker qualified for the $ 650 Final Satellite, which gave away three tickets to the WSOP main event.
+This $8,205 fourth-place consolation would have been sufficient to pay off his credit card debt, but a friend convinced Chris to seek a Las Vegas journey with the promise of $5,000 in exchange for half his main event action.
+Moneymaker won the ticket and his friend didn’t have that amount.
+For traveling expenses, though, the organizers provided just $1,000, and so Chris sold the shares to another friend.
+The rest, of course, is history: during the Main Event, Chris Moneymaker outlasted 839 players and captured the championship bracelet, transforming $86 into $2,500,000 in prizes.
+A video featuring Moneymaker’s win ran on ESPN for several months, which encouraged more players to open accounts on PokerStars and other rooms.
+And thus the poker boom started.
+Online satellites changed the tournament poker landscape once and for all.
+Due to them large offline tournaments started gathering more and more participants, live poker was attracting more amateurs and the line separating the «old-school» players from the «internets» began to dissolve.
+Next year Greg Raymer won the WSOP Main Event, which also was selected through the online PokerStars satellite, but his prize equaled a double of $5,000,000.
+By 2006, attendance to the WSOP Main Event had increased tenfold to 8,773, more than 1,600 of which were selected through PokerStars satellites, and winner Jamie Gold lost a record $12,000,000.

 WCOOP becomes the biggest tournament series in online poker

-However, Moneymaker’s involvement in the triumph was not the first great success of PokerStars.
-A year before his victory, when the WPT offline tournament series had just started and the European Poker Tour had not yet started, the Starzes held the first «World Championship of Online Poker» (WCOOP) – the online equivalent of the WSOP.
+But the participation of Moneymaker in the victory was not the first big triumph of PokerStars.
+A year before his win when the WPT offline tournament series had only just started, and the European Poker Tour had not yet begun, the Starzes organized the first «World Championship of Online Poker» (WCOOP) – an online equivalent of the WSOP.

-The 2002 debut WCOOP was a huge success: PokerStars proved that the online series could compete with the live poker festivals that were also gaining popularity.
-After Moneymaker’s victory, the popularity of the «World Championship of Online Poker» began to grow even faster than the prize funds of the World Series.
-By 2010, the WCOOP Main Event prize pool had increased to $12,200,000, and Tyson’s «POTTERPOKER» Marx’s win for the 2010 WCOOP Main Event was $2,278,098 – the record holds to this day.
-These figures clearly reflect the growing popularity of online poker around the world and the pace of money flow into the poker economy.
+The WCOOP debut in 2002 was just great: PokerStars proved that this online series can become competitive against live poker festivals, also gaining popularity.
+After Moneymaker’s victory, the «World Championship of Online Poker» began to gain popularity even faster than the prize funds of the World Series.
+By that time, in 2010, the WCOOP Main Event prize pool increased to 12,200,000 dollars, and Tyson’s «POTTERPOKER» Marx’s win for the 2010 WCOOP Main Event was 2,278,098 dollars, which is still a record today.
+Obviously, all these figures reflect the growing popularity of online poker worldwide and the pace of money flow into the poker economy.

-In its early years, WCOOP was marketed as an elite poker series, and low limit players had to wait until 2017 to play in WCOOP tournaments for less than $100.
-The expansion of the series to cheaper tournaments was heavily criticized by a part of the poker community, who felt that it devalued the WCOOP brand.
-But this step allowed several times to increase the number of participants in the series.
-By 2021, the total number of WCOOP tournaments had reached 306, and the total prize pool had risen to $122,340,165.
+In the early years, WCOOP had been marketed as an elite poker series with players in low limit action needing to wait until 2017 before being able to play WCOOP tournaments for less than $100.
+This trend of expanding the series into more cheaper tournaments received massive criticism from a part of the poker community that felt it devalued the WCOOP brand.
+But this step allowed for several times increasing the number of participants in the series.
+In 2021, the total number of WCOOP tournaments reached 306, and the total prize pool rose to $122,340,165.

-In 2004, PokerStars launched their own live tournament series, the European Poker Tour (EPT).
-It is generally believed that the series was intended as an experiment in which no one was sure of its success, but it was not.
+In 2004, PokerStars launched their live tournament series, called the European Poker Tour, or EPT for short.
+It is generally assumed to be an experiment in which nobody had been certain whether it would prove successful, but it was not.
 European poker players, inspired by the overseas triumph of Chris Moneymaker, were eager to see a major series on their continent – all they lacked was an ambitious organizer with the right financial resources.

 Many innovations in the first EPT season were invented and implemented on the fly.
 Casino owners and card club managers certainly knew the mechanics of poker, but they’ve never seen so many players at the same time.
-The halls were cramped and chaotic, tiny restaurants could not cope with the influx of snacks during breaks, and play days had to be lengthened for 15-16 hours to allow the smooth structure of the tournament to be completed on schedule.
+The halls were cramped and chaotic; the tiny restaurants could not cope with the inflow of snacks during breaks, and days of play had to be extended for 15-16 hours for allowing the smooth structure of the tournament to be completed on schedule.

-Television broadcasts were an important part of marketing, so in the first season, cameras were built into the side tables to display pocket cards as previously on the WSOP.
-Members of the film crew had previously worked in dynamic sporting events, and here they had to catch the subtle and carefully concealed emotions of poker players. «It was a sport about which we knew nothing», – Dave Corfield, one of the first EPT operators admitted.
-To better know the rules, during breaks the team studied the book «Poker for Teapots».
+Television broadcasts were an important part of marketing, so cameras were built into the side tables in the first season to display pocket cards, as previously done on the WSOP.
+Members of the film crew had worked in dynamic sporting events before, and here they had to catch the subtle and carefully concealed emotions of poker players. «It was a sport about which we knew nothing», – Dave Corfield, one of the first EPT operators admitted.
+In order for the rules to be better known, during the breaks, the team studied the book «Poker for Teapots».

-The EPT series has changed the poker landscape far beyond its geographical boundaries.
-She has brought Europe’s old-school poker players and young professionals from around the world into the same arena, who have been the driving force behind the global poker boom.
+The EPT series has changed the landscape of poker far beyond its geographical boundaries.
+She has brought together Europe’s old-school poker players and the young professionals from the rest of the world who have been the driving force behind the global poker boom into one arena.
 This series was the first live poker experience for hundreds of thousands of online poker players.
-EPT played a huge role in the emergence of poker superstars such as Patrick Antonius, Bertrand «ElkY» Grospelier and Justin Bonomo, and quickly became the main tournament series on the planet.
+EPT played a huge role in the emergence of such poker superstars as Patrick Antonius, Bertrand «ElkY» Grospelier and Justin Bonomo, and has quickly become the main tournament series on the planet.

 Black Friday 2011

-On April 15, 2011, users from all over the world viewed an image of the top poker rooms of the time – Full Tilt, PokerStars, Absolute Poker, and Ultimate Bet – reporting that these domains had been seized by the FBI.
+On April 15, 2011, users around the world came upon an image of the then-top poker rooms – Full Tilt, PokerStars, Absolute Poker, and Ultimate Bet – informing them that these domains had been seized by the FBI.

-All this certainly could not pass the US government, which in 2006 published the Unlawful Internet Gambling Enforcement Act (UIGEA).
+All that surely couldn’t go through the US government, which in 2006 published the Unlawful Internet Gambling Enforcement Act – UIGEA.
 The essence of this law was to ban money transfers to unlicensed gaming sites, thus making most types of online gambling illegal.
-Officially, the US authorities in this way tried to protect the funds of citizens from fraudsters.
+Officially, the US authorities tried by this means to protect the funds of citizens from fraudsters.

-On April 15, 2011, Preet Bharara, a prosecutor from the Southern District of New York, filed criminal charges against 11 top poker executives, and the FBI immediately suspended their websites.
+On April 15, 2011, Preet Bharara, a prosecutor from the Southern District of New York, filed criminal charges against 11 top poker executives and the FBI immediately took their websites down.

-PokerStars lost 26% of its total traffic and Full Tilt Poker lost 16%.
-The situation with Absolute Poker and UltimateBet was slightly different.
-At the time, the Cereus Poker Network, which included both of these poker rooms, was among the top ten most popular poker venues.
-Despite being harassed by the US government, they continued to provide services to US players, but paid no more than 10% of withdrawals.
-On the poker forums, there were a lot of messages where panicked players sold and bought dollars at a fraction of the price on the unfortunate rooms, confident that they could never get their money back, people sold out bankrolls at 10 cents per dollar.
+PokerStars lost 26% of its total traffic, Full Tilt Poker lost 16%.
+The case of Absolute Poker and UltimateBet was a little different.
+By that moment both these poker rooms were a part of Cereus Poker Network included into the top ten most popular poker venues.
+Being harassed by the US government, they still provided services to US players but paid no more than 10% of the withdrawals.
+On the poker forums, there were lots of messages about panicked players selling and buying dollars at a fraction of their price on those rooms, those players had been convinced that they could never get their money back; people sold bankrolls at 10 cents per dollar.

 Arrest warrants were issued against the founders and financiers of PokerStars, Full Tilt Poker and Absolute Poker/UltimateBet.
 Initially, he was charged with illegal online gambling.
 Then there were articles about fraud, financial fraud, money laundering and pyramid scheme organization (Full Tilt Poker owed players about $390 million, while it had only $60 million).